PaolaBelmonte/hugo-site/content/howitworks/kubernetes.md

 draft: false
 ---
 {{% children depth="2" %}}
-The following is the manifest file which will create Deployment, Service and Ingress resources.
+The following is the manifest file which will create 3 resources:
+- Deployment (with 2 replicas)
+- Service (type ClusterIP)
+- Ingress

 ```
 ---